Fun proofs

 Theorem.

-Let F be a number field, and let f ∈ 𝒪F[t] be a nonlinear irreducible polynomial.
+Let F be a global field, and let f ∈ 𝒪F [t ] be a nonlinear irreducible polynomial.

 Then there are infinitely many primes 𝔭 of F such that f has no roots mod 𝔭.